turingschool-examples/frontend-mod-1-prework/section3/README.md

 ## Open your local copy of frontend-mod-1-prework

 Using your terminal, open the local copy of the repository that you created during setup.
 To do this, you will need to use the terminal command `cd` to change into the directory that holds the repository.
 Once you are in the correct directory, use the terminal command `atom .` to open the prework repository.
-If you are having trouble with this, see the day_1 README.
+If you are having trouble with this, see the `section1` README.

-## Part A Section 3 Focus
+## Part A Growth Mindset

-Content TBD
+Read and/or watch:
+- This [2-part blog post series](https://blog.mindsetworks.com/entry/how-having-a-growth-mindset-can-help-you-learn-to-code) discusses how having a growth mindset is helpful when learning to code, and how coding promotes a growth mindset!
+- This [video interview](https://dev.to/hackflix_dev/how-to-hack-a-growth-mindset-b1g) where an experienced Front-End engineer discusses learning about the concept of Growth Mindset and how that's changed how she sees her work and career.
+(The first 7 minutes are intros and a discussion on Developer Relations.
+After that, the conversation about Growth Midnset begins.)

+Then, consider on the following questions.
+We will ask you to share some of these responses at the end of this section.
+- What are two points from the article or video that either resonated with you, or were brand new to you?
+- In which ways do you currently demonstrate a Growth Mindset?
+In which ways do you _not_?
+- What is something you are good at or knowledgeable at now, that you once weren't?
+How did you get those skills/knowledge?
+Was it hard at some point?

 ## Part B Arrays